jlord/person-page/README.md

 ![screenshot](screenshot.png)

-A simple one-page personal site with your Twitter and Instagram, from a spreadsheets using [IFTTT](http://www.ifttt.com).
+A simple personal site with your Twitter and Instagram, from a spreadsheets using [IFTTT](http://www.ifttt.com).

 This is a [Fork-n-Go](http://www.jlord.github.io/forkngo) project, so fork to get started making your own.